t11e/xmlpicker/README.md

 To convert one or more XML files to a JSON stream:

 ```
-ingest level file...
+ingest selector file...
 ```

-Where level is the depth in the XML from which elements are converted to JSON objects.
-A level of 0 will treat the root element as a single JSON object.
-A level of 1 will treat each child of the root element as a JSON object.
+Where selector is a simple XML path matcher that determines which nodes are converted to JSON objects.

 # Example